neuropoly/qMTLab/README.md

-# qMTLab has been extended to qMRILab.
+# qMTLab has been extended to qMRLab.
-This repo contains the **original version** of qMTLab (as a submodule of qMRILab).
+This repo contains the **original version** of qMTLab (as a submodule of qMRLab).

-Link to the new qMRILab repo : https://github.com/neuropoly/qMRILab
+Link to the new qMRILab repo : https://github.com/neuropoly/qMRLab